-Melania Trump Roasted for Seemingly Getting Inspiration for New ‘Be Best’ Slogan from Michelle Obama
+Melania Trump Facing New Plagiarism Allegations Over Recycled Obama-Era Cyberbullying Pamphlet

+As stated by Nathaniel Wood, Consumer and Business Education Division Associate Director, FTC, “We frequently work with members of Congress, the White House, other government agencies, and the private sector.
+As a small and independent civil law enforcement agency, the FTC encourages our partners to help spread our message to consumers.
+We were excited that Mrs. Trump distributed this important information about staying safe online.
+We look forward to continuing to work with her and others to help parents and children use the Internet safely and responsibly.”

+Our office will continue to focus on helping children and I encourage members of the media to attempt to Be Best in their own professions, and focus on some of the children and programs Mrs. Trump highlighted in her remarks yesterday.

-After launching her “Be Best” awareness campaign on Monday, social media users were quick to point out Melania Trump’s slogan seemed similar to something Michelle Obama said years earlier.
+After her campaign launch on Monday, critics also pointed out that Mrs. Trump’s “Be Best” slogan was strikingly similar to something Michelle Obama said years earlier.

 “The three main pillars of ‘Be Best’ will include wellbeing, social media use, and opioid abuse,” the first lady said in her speech as she announced the launch of her initiative, which is aimed towards helping kids combat online bullying and the opioid epidemic.